 Overall, the Toronto market is expected to benefit from the previous baby boom.
 Over 1.4 million people in Canada ages 54 to 72 are expected to purchase a house in the next five years, based on a survey conducted by the real estate marketing powerhouse Royal LePage in Toronto.
 Buyers will either be looking for cheaper or green living options away from major cities or downsizing.
 Regardless, this is expected to affect the Canadian housing market positively according to housing market Canada news.

 It all sounds good; however, the problem is this will technically lead to an increase in the demand for housing which will lower the affordability of properties to many people hoping to enter the market in Canada, mostly in Toronto.
-Stay tuned for more about housing market Canada news.
+Stay tuned for more about housing market Canada news by bookmarking our homepage here.